Noise Levels in Castle Manor, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,247 Castle Manor residents, or 85.6%, live above that level.
 By land area, 80.1% of Castle Manor is above 55 dBA.

 Average noise levels for Castle Manor residents, grouped by direction from the center of Castle Manor.
-Western Castle Manor carries the highest population-weighted average; Southern Castle Manor carries the lowest.
-Just 51% of residents in Southern Castle Manor live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western Castle Manor.
+The highest population-weighted average is in northeastern Castle Manor; the lowest is in southwestern Castle Manor, where just 83% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Castle Manor